MichaelRumpler/GestureSample/README.md

 In `BoxViewXaml` the view is built in XAML but the event handlers for the red box are methods in the code behind in `BoxViewXaml.xaml.cs`.
 The green box binds to `Commands` in the view model again, this time shown how this is done in XAML.

 The platform dependent projects have been created by the standard "Blank App (Xamarin.Forms Portable)" template.
 I only added the `LicenseKey` for the GestureSample and set the app name.
 There were no other changes at all.

+## Contact ##

+If you have any questions, suggestions, you find bugs or whatever, you can send an email to michael@mrumpler.at or a tweet [#MRumpler](/https://twitter.com/MRumpler).